This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - residents accompanying GCC nationals

-- those on special entry permits
+- visitors on special entry permits

-As per the most recent regulations, it is now possible to renew a family or friend’s visit visa for single and multiple entries for periods of 30, 60, and 90 days in the individual’s account.
+Additionally, it is now possible to renew a family or friend’s visit visa for single and multiple entries for periods of 30, 60, and 90 days in the individual’s account.

 UAE residence visa renewal